SCDH/seed-tei-transformations/CONTRIBUTING.md

 ### Types everywhere

-Declare the type of every variable, function, parameter.
+Declare the type of every variable, function, parameter!

-Stylesheet parameters without declared type
+Stylesheet parameters without declared type are breaking bad.
+They break the automatic type conversion of some applications like the SEED XML Transformer or tools for generating documentation.

-Even declare the type of the result set of templates, at least if it's not a node set.
+Even declare the type of the result set of templates, at least if it's not a node set!

 ### No XSLT 1.0